 At the guidance of the Office of Management and Budget (OMB) and in compliance with Executive Order 12866 "Regulatory Planning and Review," Federal agencies measure changes in economic efficiency in order to discern the implications on a societal level of a regulatory action.
 For regulations specific to the conservation of willowy monardella, efficiency effects represent the opportunity cost of resources used, or benefits foregone, by society as a result of the regulations.
-Economists generally characterize opportunity costs in terms of changes in producer and consumer surplus in affected markets.6
+Economists generally characterize opportunity costs in terms of changes in producer and consumer surplus in affected markets.

 In some instances, compliance costs may provide a reasonable approximation of the efficiency effects associated with a regulatory action.
 For example, a lead Federal agency may enter into a consultation with the Service to ensure that a particular activity will not adversely modify critical habitat.
 The end result of the consultation may be a small amount of additional mitigation for on-site impacts of the proposed activity.
 The cost of the additional mitigation would have been spent on alternative activities if the proposed project not been designated critical habitat.
-In the case that compliance activity is not expected to significantly affect markets - that is, not result in a shift in the quantity of a good or service demanded given a change in price - the measurement of compliance costs provides a reasonable estimate of the change in economic efficiency.
+In the case that compliance activity is not expected to significantly affect markets - that is, not result in a shift in the quantity of a good or service provided at a given price, or in the quantity of a good or service demanded given a change in price - the measurement of compliance costs provides a reasonable estimate of the change in economic efficiency.